7bits/grunt-multiply-layouts/README.md

 Type: `String`
 Default value: None

 Directory to which css and js files will be copied.
-You should use it as directory for static files in your app.
+It's static directory in your app.

 #### options.cssDir
 Type: `String`